I am a voracious reader who loves to bake and enjoys books from almost every category of fiction, as well as biographies and memoirs.

 Other popular books set in Scotland are The Prime of Miss Jean Brodie, A Dark and Distant Shore, Letters from Skye, The Shadowy Horses, To the Lighthouse by Virginia Woolf, Sunset Song by Lewis Grassic Gibbon, The Changeling by Robin Jenkins, Outlander by Diana Gabaldon, and Lanark.

 At first, Mrs. MacGlone seems much like, as is compared to Mrs. Danvers from Daphne du Maurier’s classic Gothic novel, Rebecca.
 Other similar elements are the large, spooky house with a secret tragedy and a lost wife, and a man who spends much time hidden away in his library.
-Another Gothic novel referenced is Jane Eyre, when the characters in this novel speak about keeping a wife in the attic.
+Another Gothic novel referenced is Jane Eyre, where the characters in this novel speak about keeping a wife in the attic.

 Another young girl who is angry at the world about the loss of her mother and being forced into a new phase of life, though with her aunt as caregiver, and her aunt’s ailing foster mother as well in a small town can all be found in The Book Charmer, along with a librarian who can tell what book someone will need before they do.